mefaxas-crypto/pcg-tortuga-yola/src/app/README.md

     ```

 2.  **Set up Firebase**:
-    - Ensure you have a Firebase project created.
     -   The Firebase configuration is located in `src/lib/firebase.ts`.
-This project is pre-configured, but you can swap it with your own project details if needed.
+This project is pre-configured with a sample project ID.
+You should replace it with your own Firebase project's configuration details.
+    -   **Important**: This project uses Firebase Authentication and Firestore.
+Ensure both are enabled in your Firebase project console.
-    - The Firestore security rules are located in `firestore.rules` and are deployed automatically.
+    -   The Firestore security rules are located in `firestore.rules` and are deployed automatically when changes are made.

 3.  **Run the App**:
     ```bash
     npm run dev
     ```
+    This command starts the Next.js development server, typically on `http://localhost:9002`.

+4.  **Run the Genkit AI Server (in a separate terminal)**:
+    For AI features to work, you need to run the Genkit development server.
+    ```bash
+    npm run genkit:watch
+    ```
+    This will start the Genkit server and watch for any changes in your AI flow files.

-The application will be available at `http://localhost:9002`.
+The application should now be fully running and accessible in your browser.